 Darlene Scrivner is the Executive Assistant for the Vice Chancellor of Enrollment Management and Student Services.
 Darlene started work at WSU Tri-Cities in 2006 as assistant to the Supervisor for Student Teaching and Office Assistant in the Education Department.
 In 2010 she became the Program Assistant for Professional Programs and moved to Career Development and the Undergraduate Advising Center as the Program Assistant in 2012.
-Darlene earned her bachelor’s degree in Psychology from WSU Tri-Cities and has started a master’s degree in Educational Leadership at WSU Tri-Cities.
+Darlene earned her bachelor’s degree in Psychology from WSU Tri-Cities and earned her master’s degree in Educational Leadership in May 2017.

 Lydia Zalubil is currently the Program Coordinator in the Registrar’s office.
 With an accounting degree from the Czech Republic, she began her career at WSU Tri-Cities in 1991, working in the copy/mail center and soon advanced to the receptionist position where she assisted with many of the admissions and registrar’s duties.
 She became part of the Student Affairs department in 2003.

-Jordyn Wright came to WSU Tri-Cities in 2013 and is the Financial Aid and Student Services Coordinator.
+Jordyn Creighton came to WSU Tri-Cities in 2013 and is the Financial Aid and Student Services Coordinator.
 Jordyn previously worked as the Assistant Greek Advisor at the University of Idaho.
-She received her Master of Education in Counseling and Human Services from the University of Idaho, and obtained her Bachelor of Science in Political Science from there as well.
+She received her Master of Education in Counseling and Human Services from the University of Idaho, where she also earned her Bachelor’s of Science in Political Science.
 Jordyn has her Certified Rehabilitation Counseling Certificate and is Stop the Hate trained.
-Jordyn currently serves as the Communications Committee Chair for the Washington Financial Aid Association.
+She currently serves as the Communications Committee Chair for the Washington Financial Aid Association.

 Danielle Kleist joined WSU Tri-Cities in September 2014.
 Prior to joining the EMSS team, Danielle was the Director of Orientation and Commuter Student Involvement at the University of Miami in Florida.
 She also previously worked for NASPA as the Assistant Director for Educational Programs & NASPA Foundation in Washington, DC.
 Danielle earned her Bachelor of Science from Central Washington University and her Master of Education from the University of Nevada, Las Vegas.
 Danielle is a native of Kennewick and excited to be returning home to work with the campus community.